jfnavarro/st_pipeline/README.md

 The ST pipeline has multiple parameters mostly related to trimming, mapping and annotation but generally the default values are good enough.
-You can see a full description of the parameters typing "st_pipeline_run.py --help" after you have installed the ST pipeline.
+You can see a full description of the parameters typing `st_pipeline_run --help` after you have installed the ST pipeline.

 The input FASTQ files can be given in gzip/bzip format as well.